 3. Write a First Draft:

-This is the hardest part for me…because, like I said before I’m NOT a writer.
+This is the hardest part for me…because, as I said before I’m NOT a writer.
 Even though I am not a writer, I have learned some tips that have helped me (you may also find other tips from actual writers beneficial).

 I’ll say that again… JUST WRITE.